Article

 How Google AI Overviews Select Sources

 Google's AI Overview engine synthesizes answers by drawing from its Knowledge Graph, its existing search index, and its E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) evaluation framework.
-The system retrieves candidate pages using the same ranking infrastructure that powers organic search, then applies an additional layer of evaluation focused on extractability and factual density.
 Pages with clearly structured information, specific data points, and strong topical authority get cited.
 Pages with vague marketing copy, thin content, or weak E-E-A-T signals get filtered out — even if they rank well organically.

-Each AI Overview response cites an average of 13.34 sources, according to data from Authoritas.
-This is significantly more than ChatGPT (3-8 sources) or Perplexity (5-8 sources), which means AI Overviews create more citation opportunities per query — but competition for those slots is fierce because the candidate pool is limited to page-one results.
+Each AI Overview response cites an average of 13.34 sources, according to data from Authoritas — more than ChatGPT or Perplexity, which means AI Overviews create more citation opportunities per query.

 The Critical Difference: AI Overviews vs Other AI Search Platforms